 How to make honey tea spoons:

-- Start by pouring your honey into your sauce pan, add in cream of tar tar and any mix ins.
+- Start by pouring your honey into your sauce pan, add in cream of tartar if using.

 Why you can use honey for a sore throat